peterdsharpe/phd-thesis/README.md

 > optimization techniques in industry, all without placing the burden of deep expertise in applied mathe-
 > matics and computer science on end users.
 >
 > The major contributions of this thesis are fivefold.
-First, it introduces the concept of code transfor-
+First, it introduces the concept of code transformations
-> mations as a possible foundation for an MDO framework and demonstrates their practical feasibility
+> as a possible foundation for an MDO framework and demonstrates their practical feasibility
 > through aircraft design case studies.
 Second, it implements several common aircraft analyses in a form
 > compatible with code transformations, providing a practical illustration of the opportunities, challenges,
 > and considerations here.
 Third, it presents a novel technique to automatically trace sparsity through